eulaliesaisset/eulaliesaisset.github.io/_pages/cv.md

 * 2021 - 2022: Master thesis in Economics
   * ’The Carbon Bubble: how big is it and who owns it?
 Methods and estimates for Europe’
   * Paris School of Economics
-  * Advisor: Lucas Chancel
-  * Referee: Thomas Piketty
+  * Advisor: Lucas Chancel; Referee: Thomas Piketty

 * 2019: Research project in sociology
   * Mineral resource development in French Guiana to analyze key territorial challenges (gold mining, economic development, conservation of the environment, land-use planning and protecting indigenous peoples)